Saleh Ahmed (cricketer, born 1969)

-Mohammad Saleh Ahmed (born 2 February 1969 in Faridpur, Dacca (now Dhaka) is a first-class and List A cricketer from Bangladesh.
+Mohammad Saleh Ahmed (born 2 February 1969) is a first-class and List A cricketer from Bangladesh.
 He is a right-handed batsman and slow left-arm orthodox bowler.
 He is sometimes known by his nickname Sohel.
 He debuted in 2000 and last appeared in 2002.
 He played for Barisal Division in 2001/02 after representing Biman Bangladesh Airlines in One-day cricket in 2000/01.
 His solitary first-class fifty, 53, came against Khulna Division while he took his best bowling, 4 for 54, against Chittagong Division.
+He was born at Faridpur in Dacca.